f279801/google-translate/README.md

 `google-translate-at-point` translates the word at point or the active region.

+All of the default UI functions supports also the prefix version.
+- A `C-u` prefix argument overrides the default translation direction by querying for it from user.
+- Two `C-u` prefix argument overrides the default translation output buffer by querying for it.
+- There or more `C-u` prefix argument will query for both.

 #### Default UI Customization

 You can customize the following variables: